Richard J. Daley Center: Daley Plaza

 Daley Plaza is the courtyard adjacent to the building, occupying the southern half of the block occupied by the building.

 The plaza is dominated by an untitled Cor-ten steel 50 ft sculpture by Pablo Picasso (usually called "The Picasso").
 Completed in 1967, it was a gift to the City of Chicago from the artist.
 Though controversial for its abstract form, it quickly became a Chicago landmark.
 The plaza also features an in-ground fountain and an eternal flame memorial to the dead from World War I, World War II, the Korean War and the Vietnam War.

-The plaza serves as a location for many civic functions including weekly farmers' markets in the summer, regular ethnic festivals, and the meeting place for Chicago's Critical Mass ride.
+The plaza serves as a location for many civic functions including the city's longest running weekly farmers' market held on Thursdays from May through October, regular ethnic festivals, and the meeting place for Chicago's Critical Mass ride.

 The plaza was used extensively in the climactic scenes of the 1980 film The Blues Brothers.
 The interior of the building, as well as the plaza, the Picasso, and the neighboring James R. Thompson Center are also featured in the 1993 film The Fugitive and in 2006's The Lake House.
+The plaza also was used in 2006's Stranger than Fiction.
 While filming the movie The Dark Knight, instead of using the Chicago Board of Trade Building as the location for the headquarters of Wayne Enterprises as in Batman Begins, film director Christopher Nolan used the Richard J. Daley Center.
-Mercury Records, which at one time had its headquarters in Chicago, used a photo of the Daley Center as its record label on many of its vinyl record releases in the 1970s.

-Farhad Khoiee-Abbasi, a public protester, is a frequent fixture at the northwest corner of the plaza, near City Hall.
+Farhad Khoiee-Abbasi, a public protester, is a frequent fixture at the southwest corner of the plaza, near City Hall.
 Khoiee-Abbasi has been photographed here many times, with his well-dressed appearance, his odd signs, and his general refusal to speak or acknowledge those around him making him a minor celebrity.

 Adjacent buildings

-Adjacent to the Richard J. Daley Plaza is the landmark Chicago City Hall.
-Declared a National Historic Landmark and listed on the National Register of Historic Places, it houses offices for the Mayor of Chicago, aldermen of Chicago's various wards and chambers for the Chicago City Council.
+Adjacent to the Richard J. Daley Plaza is the City Hall-County Building, which houses offices for the Mayor of Chicago, alderpersons of Chicago's various wards, and chambers for the Chicago City Council.
 Directly south of the Daley Center is the Cook County Administration Building which is full of office space for County employees.
 Block 37 containing 108 North State Street is to the east.